-- H. A band failing to begin their performance within 30 seconds after the completion of the official announcement will be penalized .1 of a point for every three seconds or fraction thereof. - A band performance less than 6:00 or longer than 10:00 shall be penalized .1 of a point for every three seconds or fraction thereof. - J. Any band failing to vacate the field in the prescribed time shall be penalized .1 of a point for every three seconds or fraction thereof. - K. Boundary violations will be penalized at the discretion of the Timing & Penalty Judge and/or the Site Manager.
+- H. A band failing to begin their performance within 4:00 minutes of taking the field, or 30 seconds after the conclusion of the announcement, whichever is longer, will be penalized .1 of a point for every three seconds or fraction thereof. - A band performance less than 6:00 or longer than 10:00 shall be penalized .1 of a point for every three seconds or fraction thereof. - J. Any band failing to vacate the field in the prescribed time shall be penalized .1 of a point for every three seconds or fraction thereof. - K. Boundary violations will be penalized at the discretion of the Timing & Penalty Judge and/or the Site Manager.
 Unintentional violations will receive warnings.
-Flagrant, intentional and/or repeat violations will receive 2-point penalties per violation. - L. During the month of September warnings will be issued for all timing and boundary violations, there shall be no timing penalties issued. - M. Flag Code penalties shall be assessed at 1 point per violation. - N. Serious violations of the Conduct of Band Members rule may result in a penalty.
+Flagrant, intentional and/or repeat violations will receive 2-point penalties per violation. - L. Timing and Boundary violation penalties shall only be issued at CQC and Championship contests.
+At all other MCBA Sanctioned Contests, warnings (not penalties) will be issued for timing and boundary violations. - M. Flag Code penalties shall be assessed at 1 point per violation. - N. Serious violations of the Conduct of Band Members rule may result in a penalty.
 The Site Manager will issue a warning, a 2 point penalty will be issued if the behavior continues.